mealmate-ai/mealmate-cmsi401/backend/maya-recipe-recc.md

 # Recipe Reccomendations

 Todo next semester:
-- Hook the code up to the database in RDS
+- Hook the code up to the database in RDS (working with Bree)
-- Integrate the code into the Front-End
+- Integrate the code into the Front-End (working with Lexi)

 ### app.py